zweiein/openAlgo/C++/External Libraries and Functions/README.md

 This file contains links to useful, referenced or otherwise used files with minor descriptions.
-Descriptions will default to any provided by the author if available.

-If possible, the author will be clearly identified and credited.
+If possible, the author will be clearly credited and original descriptions used.

-Links will be provided using minimized URLs (e.g. bit.ly).
+Links will be provided using minimized URLs (e.g. bit.ly) to mitigate search robots.

 One of the goals for this file is to make finding references fast.
 Please use maximum brevity.

 ```
 Most recent revision: